Skip to content ↓

 Goals and Milestones

-settle in and become a confident learner
+Learn how to self-regulate and become a confident learner

 Why?

 As children grow in confidence, their involvement in nursery activities deepens.
 They explore a wider range of activities.
 They play for longer periods of time.
-They play alongside friends.
-They play collaboratively.

 Component